 Other Bricks, Paving and Roof Tiles

-Similarly, chrome flour can offer the same benefits to the ceramics industry and create grey bodies.
+Similarly, chromite flour can offer the same benefits to the ceramics industry and create grey bodies.
 It’s also of use in the creation of glazes for use on the ceramics.

 Stainless Steel Production